JSTOR-Labs/plant-humanities/datura/README.md

 Full digital facsimiles of select titles in the Dumbarton Oaks Rare Book Collection can be accessed [here.](https://www.doaks.org/resources/rare-books#c6-operator=or&c7-operator=or&b_start=0) You are welcome to work with our [Rare Book team](https://www.doaks.org/research/library-archives/rare-book-collection) to find something to feature.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.cord00022454" label="Datura stramonium L. from Cordoba, Argentina.">

+## Video

+Today, black-eyed peas are grown commercially in at least 33 countries, reflecting the widespread embrace of the bean among geographically disparate peoples, places, and cultures.
+As acclaimed food historian and chef <span eid="Q49562413">Michael W. Twitty</span> points out: “Very few people in the modern West eat one cuisine or live within one culinary construct,” but rather enjoy a multiplicity of culinary histories. <param ve-video id="R6yODvixeQ" title="Datura History" author="Momento Malum">

 ## Map

 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various